davidmreed/amaxa/README.md

  - Improvements to efficiency in API use and memory consumption.
  - More sophisticated handling of references to "metadata-ish" sObjects, like Users and Record Types.
  - Error recovery and pause/continue workflows.
- - Support for importing data that does not have a Salesforce Id
+ - Support for importing data from external systems that does not have a Salesforce Id
+   - Note that synthesizing the Id in input data is perfectly fine.
  - Recursive logic on extraction to handle outside references.